barrowclift/marcdown/marcdown.md

 ### Block Quotes

-Instead of smothering block quotes in a thick left border [like other themes do](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#blockquotes), Marcdown uses only a subtle background tint and spacing to define the structure.
+Marcdown uses a slightly deemphasized color and line along with italics to distinguish quotes from the rest of the text.

 > Here's to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.
 The ones who see things differently.
 They're not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.
 About the only thing you can't do is ignore them.
 Because they change things.
 They push the human race forward.
 And while some may see them as the crazy ones, we see genius.
 Because the people who are crazy enough to think they can change the world, are the ones who do.
 >